defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/shortcodes/index.md

 The parameter is the relative path to the file.
 Only relative paths under the parent file's working directory are supported.

-For files outside the current working directory you can use an absolute path starting with `/`.
+For files outside the current working directory, you can use an absolute path starting with `/`.
 The root directory is the `/content` folder.

 ### Include code files